Be sure to take a look at the OCS publication Working in Arts & Culture (pdf).

 The majority of employers in the creative arts don’t hire through an on-campus interviewing process.
 Performers are hired through auditions, and visual artists primarily on the strength of their portfolio.
 Technicians and arts administrators are hired through a more traditional interviewing process but again, these positions aren’t likely to be found through on-campus recruiting.
 In the film and music industries, your chances of finding a job will be greatly improved if you’ve completed at least one internship; film and music are industries where networking is everything, and the contacts you’ll make during your internships will be vital to breaking into these fields.
 Learning to network successfully and comfortably will make your job search much easier.

 For other areas of the creative arts, it will be helpful to use directories to locate organizations; websites that post job listings and help you learn more about the organization, its work, and its programs; and both LinkedIn and the Harvard Alumni Directory online database to locate alums in the field with whom you can network.
 For those interested in the entertainment industry, Harvardwood is extremely helpful; this alumni-created and run organization lists job opportunities and can put you in touch with alums who are willing to serve as resources to help you navigate the process of finding your first job.
-There's a $45.00 fee to join as a full member; financial assistance is available to current Harvard College students through OCS.
-For information contact the OCS front desk.
+Harvardwood also has special group programs for writers and actors.
+There's a $60 fee to join as a full member.
+If you have extenuating circumstances that make Harvardwood dues a financial burden, please email Harvardwood at email@example.com.

 Opportunities exist for performers and visual artists to study abroad.
 For performers who’d like to work abroad as a member of a theater company, orchestra, or opera company, fluency in the language of the host country will be an important consideration.
 There are often opportunities for photographers to work abroad as well, though this is usually done on assignment.
 It’s difficult to find permanent opportunities abroad in the creative arts, but there are many opportunities to intern in arts organizations or in film production companies.
 Additional opportunities can be found by checking the websites of schools with large study abroad programs, such as Boston University and the University of Minnesota.